 When an employee speaks up about unlawful conduct at work, he or she should be able to do so without fear of retaliation.
 Many employers, however, expect their employees to “keep quiet” even in instances of clear wrongdoing and retaliate against individuals who “dare” to complain about or report anything.
 Fortunately, the law protects employees from being fired or otherwise punished for taking a stand against unlawful or improper actions.

-At Broslavsky & Weinman, our San Bernardino Retaliation attorneys fight for employees who have been wrongfully retaliated against by their employers.
+At Broslavsky & Weinman, LLP, our San Bernardino retaliation attorneys fight for employees who have been wrongfully retaliated against by their employers.
 If you have been the victim of retaliation, we can help you take action to hold your employer accountable and obtain justice.